Key Development Areas

 For information on residential and commercial development in Sturgeon Valley:

 Located in Sturgeon County, the Villeneuve Airport is the Edmonton region’s primary general aviation airport and is owned and operated by Canada’s largest airport (by land mass), Edmonton International Airport (EIA).
 The lands surrounding the airport are poised for new commercial and industrial investment, with the potential to support regional economic growth, diversification, and new jobs.

-The recently approved Villeneuve Airport Area Master Plan (VAAMP) showcases the opportunities to capitalize on existing infrastructure in a way that complements the airport and Sturgeon County.
+The Villeneuve Airport Area Master Plan (VAAMP) showcases the opportunities to capitalize on existing infrastructure in a way that complements the airport and Sturgeon County.

-The extensively research-backed VAAMP, focuses around four development concepts utilize existing infrastructure and local, regional and provincial programs: the Villeneuve Aviation and Aerospace Centre (VAAC), the Villeneuve ecoPark (VeP), the Villeneuve Agri-Innovation Hub (VAIH) and the Great Northern Logistics Park (GNLP).
+The VAAMP focuses around four themes based on existing infrastructure and programs within the County, regionally, and provincially: the Villeneuve Aviation and Aerospace Centre (VAAC), the Villeneuve ecoPark (VeP), the Villeneuve Agri-Innovation Hub (VAIH) and the Great Northern Logistics Park (GNLP).